What makes the Cambridge course in Psychological & Behavioural Sciences (PBS) so special?

 Is there an Admissions Assessment for PBS?

-Yes – applicants for the 2022 admissions cycle at Newnham are required to take an at-interview written assessment for PBS which will consist of writing a response to a provided text.
+Yes – applicants for the 2024 admissions cycle at Newnham are required to take a Cambridge College registered written assessment for PBS which will consist of writing a response to a provided text.
 Past essay questions for the PBS Admissions Assessment at Newnham have been:

 ‘Does memory offer a more perfect world than the universe?’

 ‘Antisocial behaviour runs in families – Discuss.’